ThallysCezar/Api_DotNetChallenge/README.md

 - MySQL: A popular relational database management system used for storing and retrieving data.
 - AutoMapper: A library for object-to-object mapping, simplifying the process of mapping DTOs (Data Transfer Objects) to entity models and vice versa.
 - FluentValidation: A library for validating objects, ensuring the data meets specific criteria.
+- JSON Web Token (JWT): A standard for securely transmitting information between parties as a JSON object, used for generating authorization tokens.

 By using .NET 7.0, Entity Framework Core, MySQL, and other libraries, this API enables developers to efficiently manage products, stores, and inventory for a given store.
 It provides endpoints for creating, retrieving, updating, and deleting products, stores, and inventory items.
-Additionally, it allows for adding and removing products from a store's inventory while tracking the available quantity.
+Additionally, pagination has been implemented for retrieving lists of products, stores, and stock items.

+To perform delete, put, and post operations on each resource, the user is required to generate an authorization token using JWT.
+This token ensures that only authorized requests can modify the data.

 Throughout the development of this project, I gained valuable experience in working with the latest technologies and concepts in the .NET ecosystem.
 By leveraging the power of .NET 7.0, I was able to take advantage of its enhanced features and performance improvements.
 Entity Framework Core facilitated seamless database interactions, and MySQL served as a reliable and scalable storage solution.